-Petition to transfer credits must be made no later than the end of the first year of enrollment, and must be supported by authorized transcripts (official transcripts).
+Petition to transfer credits must be made no later than the end of the first year of enrollment, and must be supported by authorized transcripts (official transcripts sent directly to the IBS by the previous institution, i.e., not those issued to student).
 Petition should specify which course taken at another institution is being submitted to fulfill a particular degree requirement.
 A faculty committee will review the petition and determine acceptability of the coursework submitted.
 At times, the committee may request additional supporting material.